benmaier/qsuite/README.md

 ### Execute a command on the server

 Careful!
-It's not interactive yet, so you won't be able to enter passwords or answer questions or enything of that matter.
+It's not interactive yet, so you won't be able to enter passwords or answer questions or anything of that matter.

 ```bash
 $ qsuite ssh "command series"